thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 - polarization
 - balancing bluffs

-We will illustrate these concepts by providing a principled analysis of the following simplified poker game.
+We will illustrate these concepts by providing a principled analysis of a simplified poker game.
 TLDR, the 3 key takeaways are:

 1. Playing a NE strategy is optimal in the sense that there isn't a strategy your opponent can deviate to that wins against you in expectation.
 However, since no one plays a perfect NE, there are exploitative strategies that make more money against certain opponents.
 A NE strategy serves as a solid baseline strategy, from which you can deviate to exploit if you see an opportunity.